tyler-technologies-oss/forge-design-system/docs/ux-writing/glossary/glossary.md

 ## F

 ### Filter
-Shortens a list to objects that match the filter criteria.
+Shortens a list of objects that match the filter criteria.

 > **Compare with:** [*Search*](/ux-writing/glossary/#search), [*Sort*](/ux-writing/glossary/#sort)